With social media solidarity, protesting Indian farmers win global attention

 By Devjyot Ghoshal

+The government says the reforms will help farmers and make their sector more efficient.

-Their largely peaceful campaign turned violent last week when a farmers' procession of tractors entered the heart of Delhi and some protesters confronted police, who responded with tear gas and batons.
+The largely peaceful campaign turned violent last week when protesters drove a procession of tractors into the heart of the capital and some farmers confronted police, who responded with tear gas and batons.

 Police have since heavily barricaded three main protest sites with concertina wire fences and obstructions on roads and shut off the internet in some areas.